pookjw/SidecarPatcher/README.md

 - Requires Apple Developer Account, you can use a free-tier developer account .

 3. Disable **System Integrity Protection**.
 [How to turn off System Integrity Protection on your Mac](https://www.imore.com/how-turn-system-integrity-protection-macos).
+After disabling **System Integrity Protection**, reboot into normal macOS.

 - To check SIP is disabled: `csrutil status`